 Kindergarten – perhaps the most lyrically named stage of education – is usually defined as the first year of primary school.
 In the US, for example, it begins around the age of 5 or 6.
 In this article, we will look at publishing aimed at very young learners more generally, including materials for pre-primary/pre-school children.
 At this stage children are typically introduced to a school-type environment, providing a bridge between home and school while emphasizing play, imagination and the development of social skills.

-This aspect of childhood development was the subject of a recent exhibition at the Wellcome Collection in London, entitled ‘Play Well’.
+This aspect of childhood development was the subject of an exhibition at the Wellcome Collection in London, entitled ‘Play Well’.
 The exhibition included educational tools devised by Friedrich Fröbel, who founded the Kindergarten movement in 1839.
 These curious objects, which he called the Gifts, were used to help children to express their creativity and explore the world around them.
 The movement he started would go on to have a lasting impact on education in the 20th Century.

 So how does language learning content at kindergarten differ from publishing aimed at older students?